AdityA-MinZ/SentinalShield/README.md

 ## What I learned

-This project helped me understand how a reverse proxy can be placed in front of a web application and how security checks can be applied before forwarding requests.
-I also learned about rule matching, rate limiting, JSON logging, Docker networking, false positives, and the importance of testing normal traffic as well as attack traffic.
+This project taught me how a reverse proxy can sit in front of a web app and check requests before they reach it.
+I learned about rule matching, rate limiting, JSON logging, Docker networking, false positives, and why it is important to test normal traffic as well as attack traffic.
+I also learned how to deploy two separate services to Render and connect them with an environment variable.

 ## License